OzbekFurkan/Unity-Photon-Fusion2-Fps-Shooter-Project/README.md

 !!
 You should add your own photon file and set your api key to run this project.

 !!
-Also You should include Network Rigidbody Add-On from photonnetwork website -> documentaion -> addon -> physics
+Also You should include Network Rigidbody Add-On from photonnetwork website -> documentation -> addon -> physics

 The images of the game are given below.